Minimum number of credits

 Example:

 You are studying a subject combination and a complementary degree programme at the same time.
 After 3 semesters, you exchange one of your teaching subjects with the subject of your complementary degree programme.
 You have to obtain the minimum number of credits within the remaining fourth semester of the combination programme.
-You can apply for the recognition of achievements completed in the complementary degree programme, if you completed them within the first four semesters of the combination programme and if you apply for the recognition for the fourth semester in due time (see FAQ: “Are recognised achievements accepted for the minimum number of credits?”).
+Exams completed in the complementary degree programme count, if you completed them within the first four semesters of the combination programme and if you apply for recognition in due time (see FAQ: “Are recognised achievements accepted for the minimum number of credits?”).

-• Are recognised achievements accecpted for the minimum number of credits?
+• Are recognised achievements accepted for the minimum number of credits?

 Whether a recognised achievement is accepted for the minimum number of credits depends on the date on which the achievement (= initial achievement) was completed.
 The initial achievement must have been completed within the period relevant for the minimum number of credits from the first start of a degree programme and its recognition must have been approved.
 Only then does the recognised achievement count towards the minimum number of credits.